 Microwave: Potatoes are one of the best vegetables for this method.
 You can bake a whole potato this way, but as I just said, I don’t think it works that well.
 But they can be roasted in the microwave wonderfully.
-My favorite way is to cut the potato into 1/2 inch chunks and coat with olive oil, salt, pepper, paprika, chili powder, garlic powder and dried parsley.
+My favorite way is to cut the potato into 1/2-inch chunks and coat it with olive oil, salt, pepper, paprika, chili powder, garlic powder, and dried parsley.
 This goes into a plastic dish that’s mostly covered (allow steam to escape) and microwave on high for three minutes, stir and cook for at least another 2 minutes.

 All of these only touch the surface of how potatoes can be cooked.
 But that’s not all.
 Other uses for potatoes are to make art, including pottery; to make liquor, like vodka or potcheen; and as animal feed.
 Potato starch is a common industrial food additive used to thicken and bind soups and sauces.
 Some potatoes are used to make adhesives.
 And just lately, scientists are using potatoes to make plastic and biodegradable packaging.
-Many a young student has made a potato battery.
+Many young students have made a potato battery.